-These degree and credit certificate programs are designed to serve midcareer professionals working in a wide range of businesses and industries including the music industry, public sector management/administration, community college teaching, mediation, tax accounting, and more.
+These degree and credit certificate programs are designed to serve midcareer professionals working in a wide range of businesses and industries including the music industry, public sector management/administration, community college teaching, tax accounting and more.

 Most programs in this field are developed and offered in collaboration with CSUN's Michael D. Eisner College of Education, which is nationally recognized for its long-term success in preparing highly qualified teachers, school administrators and counselors and is among the largest colleges of education in California.